wildcardcorp/castle.documentation/develop/plone/searching_and_indexing/indexing.rst

 When indexing happens and how to reindex manually
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Content item reindexing is run when
+Content item reindexing is run when Plone calls reindexObject().

-Plone calls reindexObject() if
+This happens if

 * The object is modified by the user using the standard edit forms